boardgameio/boardgame.io/docs/documentation/phases.md

 # Phases

+TODO: Document how the overriding happens (including turn orders).

 Most games beyond very simple ones tend to have different behaviors at various "phases".
 A game might have a phase at the beginning where players are drafting cards before